robin-raymond/zax.io/basics.md

 >>=         // binary right shift and assign
 <<<=        // binary left rotate and assign
 >>>=        // binary right rotate and assign
+.           // dereference access
 '           // literal start or end
 as          // safe conversion to type
-[           // array declaration open or array access ]           // array declaration close or array access countof     // unary operator to returns the number elements in a type or
+()          // function argument or function invocation start []          // array declaration open or array access countof     // unary operator to returns the number elements in a type or
             // the total reference count for a
             // `strong`, `weak`, or `handle` pointer